A Palestinian state is anathema to Zionism – and must therefore be kept in the realms of fiction

 Tag Archives: peace process

-During a performance of Israeli right wing talking points in Thursday night’s debate in New York, Hillary Clinton’s response on Camp David summit simply fell short of being true.
+During a performance of Israeli right wing talking points, Clinton’s response simply fell short of being true.

-Jordan’s King Abdullah and Mahmoud Abbas (Photo: Mohamad Torokman/Reuters) The headlines on Israel/Palestine today predictably focus on the Jordanian-brokered talks to nowhere between the Israeli government and the Palestinian Authority (PA).
+Today’s headlines predictably focus on the Jordanian-brokered talks between the Israeli government and the Palestinian Authority (PA).
 Meanwhile, Peace Now has declared that the year 2011 saw Israel break “all its settlement-building records.”
-The talks in Amman don’t mean a thing. […]

 The recent Palestinian UN bid and this weeks Palestinian acceptance to UNESCO has once again put the “Peace Process” front and center.
 Listening to Netanyahu and the U.S. Administration, getting the Israelis and Palestinians “back to the negotiating table” is the utmost priority for a lasting peace deal.
 (Adam Horowitz mocked the Netanyahu policy in […]